sagarviradiya/Contrado.ECommerce/README.md

 To run this project,,
-go to API folder --> run command "dotnet restore" then "dotnet run" go to SPA folder --> run command "npm install" then "ng serve"
+go to API folder --> run command "dotnet restore" then "dotnet run", and go to https://localhost:5001 go to SPA folder --> run command "npm install" then "ng serve" and go to http://localhost:4200

 Configuration